Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-editor.md

 <img src="images/new-visualization-screen.png" alt="Dialog with a list of data sources" width="85%" class="responsive-img"/>

-With the data source selected and configured, you will be navigated to the [Visualizations Editor](visualizations-editor.md), where you can start creating your visualization.
+With the data source selected and configured, you will be navigated to the [Visualization Editor](visualizations-editor.md), where you can start creating your visualization.

 The *Visualization editor* will help you get the most desired view using your data.

-## Accessing the Visualizations Editor
+## Accessing the Visualization Editor

 You can access the Visualization editor in two ways: